 Example: In Cold Blood by Truman Capote.

-Not every work of writing easily slots into these categories, and we are fully aware that these content categories may need to change over time.
-Until they do, we have included an “Other” category to capture writing that lives outside these defined genres.
+Not every work of writing easily fits into these categories, and we are fully aware that these content categories may need to change over time.
+Until they do, we have included a "Random" category to capture writing that lives outside these defined genres.